StevenLOL/LIUM/README.md

 1) https://github.com/StevenLOL/LIUM/issues/1  LIUM works fine with JDK 1.7 but has some problem with JDK 1.8

-#Update:
+##Update:

-##LIUM=Laboratoire d'Informatique de l'Université du MaineLaboratoire d'Informatique de l'Université du Maine
+###LIUM=Laboratoire d'Informatique de l'Université du MaineLaboratoire d'Informatique de l'Université du Maine

 They have CSLM: Continuous Space Language Model toolkit

 http://www-lium.univ-lemans.fr/cslm/

+###Speaker diarization
+Speaker diarization is one research topic in audio/speech processing.
+It is refer to unsupervised cluster audio sequences into speaker groups.